 \section{Numerical Results}

 This section presents the numerical experiments designed to evaluate the performance of the proposed AMG-ANN algorithm across a variety of discretizations, problem settings, and dimensions.
 We first describe the computational framework and solver configuration adopted in our study.
 This provides the necessary context for interpreting the numerical results presented later.
 The experiments are then organized into two main categories: the diffusion problem and the linear elasticity problem.
-Within each category, we report several test cases of increasing complexity, spanning 2D and 3D domains, multiple mesh families, and different discretization schemes (VEM and PolyDG).
+Within each category, we report several test cases of increasing complexity, spanning both two- and three-dimensional domains, multiple mesh families, and different discretization schemes (VEM and PolyDG).

-A key advantage of our algorithm is its ability to integrate seamlessly with existing code bases.
-In particular, we assemble the linear systems using the \texttt{VEM++} \cite{dassi2025vem++} and \texttt{Vulpes} \cite{caldana2025vulpes} libraries, while employing BoomerAMG \cite{yang2002boomeramg} from the HYPRE library \cite{falgout2002hypre} as the algebraic multigrid (AMG) solver.
-BoomerAMG is used strictly as a black-box solver; no modifications are introduced except for adjusting the strong threshold parameter $\theta$ and the smoother.
+A key advantage of our algorithm is its ability to integrate seamlessly with existing software libraries.
+In particular, we assemble the linear systems using the \texttt{VEM++} \cite{dassi2025vem++} and \texttt{Vulpes} libraries (\texttt{https://vulpeslib.github.io}).
+We employ BoomerAMG \cite{yang2002boomeramg} from the HYPRE library \cite{falgout2002hypre} as the AMG solver.
+BoomerAMG is used strictly as a black-box solver; no modifications are introduced except for setting the strong threshold parameter $\theta$ and the smoother.
 All other parameters remain at their default values.
-The stopping criterion is defined by enforcing a relative residual tolerance of $10^{-8}$ when AMG is used as a preconditioner for the conjugate gradient (CG) Krylov solver of PETSc \cite{balay2019petsc}.
+We use AMG as a preconditioner for the Conjugate Gradient Krylov solver of PETSc \cite{balay2019petsc}.
+The stopping criterion is defined by enforcing a relative residual tolerance of $10^{-8}$. \\

 Finally, we describe the method used to choose or sample the threshold parameter $\theta$, which is common across all test cases.
-For small problems ($n < 20{,}000$), we use a uniform discretization of the interval $[0.05, 0.95]$ with a step size of 0.025.
-For moderate problems (up to $n = 100{,}000$), we employ a coarser discretization with a step size of 0.05.
-For larger problems, we uniformly randomly sample the interval at 10 or fewer points, depending on the problem size.
+For small problems (total number of degrees of freedom $n < 20{,}000$), we use a uniform discretization of the interval $[0.05, 0.95]$ with a step size of $0.025$.
+For moderate problems (total number of degrees of freedom up to $n = 100{,}000$), we employ a coarser discretization with a step size of 0.05.
+For larger problems (total number of degrees of freedom up to $n > 100{,}000$), we uniformly randomly sample the interval at $10$ or fewer points, depending on the problem size.